-While there are a number of plants that are technically safe for cats and dogs, it's best to eliminate temptation and place all houseplants out of reach.
+Keep in mind that while there are a number of plants that are technically safe for cats and dogs, it's best to eliminate temptation and place all houseplants out of reach.
 It will save you from cleaning up a mess, plus prevent possible tummy aches and digestive problems in your pets.
 If your pet ever does ingest a plant, make sure to watch it closely for any signs of a negative reaction.
 Just because a plant is nontoxic for cats and dogs doesn't mean ingesting it will make them feel good!

 Identifying ferns can be a bit tricky, as there are several plants with the word "fern" in their name that are not actually part of the Pteridophyta family.
-True ferns such as Boston and maidenhair (pictured) are fair game for pet-friendly households; beware of toxic misnomers such as asparagus fern, which is actually part of the lily family.
+True ferns such as Boston and maidenhair are fair game for pet-friendly households; beware of toxic misnomers such as asparagus fern, which is actually part of the lily family.

 This quirky plant with blooms that resemble tubes of lipstick is happily safe for cats and dogs alike.
 A native of the tropics, it thrives in bright light and loves being outside in the warmer months.
 Other members of the Peperomia family are also pet-friendly.

 The ever-common phalaenopsis orchid (the one you're most likely to see in the floral shop) isn't harmful to pets.
 But one thing to watch for: Dogs and cats who love to chew may get into trouble in the potting mix, which contains a large amount of bark.